tarranprior/Postbox/README.md

-  encrypt-message <message> <key>  Encrypts a message. decrypt-message <message> <key>  Decrypts a message. send-key <key> <email>           Emails a public key to a recipient.
+  encrypt-message <message> <key>  Encrypts a message. decrypt-message <message> <key>  Decrypts a message. send-key <key> <email>           Emails a public key to a recipient. send-message <message> <email>   Sends an encrypted message to a recipient.
 ```

 ### Examples